Create a beautiful spring garden with flower bulbs – suitable for all abilities.

-This time of year, is the time we all start thinking about our bulbs for Spring.
+Late summer through to early winter is the time we should all start thinking about our bulbs for Spring.
 This garden design course prepares you for how to buy and plant a beautiful Spring garden using flowerbulbs.
 Have you ever wondered how people get such a blend of scents and colour in their Spring garden?
 Or how to naturalise bulbs in grass so they blend with your landscape?
 Or simply use bulbs in pots as part of your exterior design for the Spring.

 Unless you have some understanding of the vast array of bulbs that are available, especially tulips, it’s difficult to think beyond having a few bulbs in pots.
 During this course we’ll discuss now only how to plant Spring bulbs, but how to choose appropriate bulbs for your setting, what to mix them with in planting design, and you’ll also receive personal advice from Andy himself who is a self confessed tulip fanatic.

 We automatically tend to think of tulips and daffodils, but Andy will introduce you to a full painting palette of Spring bulbs, and enable you to work towards a garden which looks like a Spring garden of a true garden designer.